Iván Morante

-Iván Morante Ruiz (born 15 January 2001) is a Spanish professional footballer who plays as a midfielder for UD Ibiza.
+Iván Morante Ruiz (born 15 January 2001) is a Spanish professional footballer who plays as a midfielder for Burgos CF.

 Club career

 Born in León, Castile and León, Morante joined Villarreal CF's youth setup in 2013, from hometown side CD Ejido.
 He made his senior debut with the reserves on 14 September 2019, coming on as a late substitute for Sergio Lozano in a 3–0 Segunda División B away win over UE Llagostera.

 On 30 January 2020, Morante moved to Real Madrid, being initially assigned to the Juvenil A squad.
 He was promoted to Castilla ahead of the 2020–21 season, and scored his first senior goal on 11 December 2021, netting the opener in a 1–1 Primera División RFEF away draw against Sevilla Atlético.

 On 19 July 2022, Morante signed a two-year deal with Segunda División side UD Ibiza.
 He made his professional debut on 14 August, starting in a 2–0 home loss against Granada CF.

+Morante scored his first professional goal on 25 March 2023, netting the opener in a 2–0 home win over Burgos CF. On 19 July, after Ibiza's relegation, he moved to fellow second division side Racing de Santander on a one-year loan deal.

+On 31 July 2024, free agent Morante signed a two-year contract with Burgos CF still in division two.